-You may already know that the work at the Ness of Brodgar is supported by organisations including Orkney Islands Council, but a huge amount of money is raised through public donations, from people buying from the on-site shop, sponsoring a square or spending a few hours at one of the many other fundraising events.
+You may already know that the work at the Ness of Brodgar is supported by organisations including Orkney Islands Council, but the bulk of the money required for the project is raised through public donations – people buying from the on-site shop, sponsoring a square or spending a few hours at one of the many other fundraising events.

-One way in which you may want to help fund the excavation is to purchase a Ness of Brodgar Guide Book.
-This richly illustrated, 34 page book explains the history of the site in detail and looks at the work that is being completed at this important Neolithic Site.
-Costing just £6, this book makes an ideal stocking filler for those interested in archaeology.
+One way in which you may want to help fund the excavation is to purchase a Ness of Brodgar guidebook.
+This richly illustrated, 34-page book explains the history of the site in detail and looks at the work that is being completed at this important Neolithic Site.
+Costing just £6, this book makes an present for anyone interested in archaeology.

 - The Ness Through Time